mkblbj24/ferventdesert/README.md

 ## Licensing

-Please see the file called LICENSE.
+Please see the file called LICENSE(Apache License).

 ## Credits